mrflanderss/test_task/README.md

 ## Introduction

-The Subscription Plan API provides a way for users to expand their limits in the System.
-Subscription plans are connected with a specific user types.
+The Subscription Plan API provides a way for users to manage their limits in the System.
+Subscription plans are connected with specific user types.
 When a user purchases a subscription, we change their type on our side.

 With the Subscription Plan API, providers can manage subscription plans of their users: